Is it safe to use "Redness Relief" eye drops regularly?

 After you make that switch your eyes are initially going to be red as your blood vessels take time to regain their normal vascular tone without the vasoconstrictor clamping down on them.
-The lubricating drop will actually help the repair the damage done by exposure to adverse conditions.
+The lubricating drop will actually help to repair the damage done by exposure to adverse conditions.
 This will decrease the inflammatory signals that make the vessels dilate.
 You will actually be doing something helpful to the surface of your eyes instead of just masking everything by artificially clamping down on your vessels and decreasing the flow of oxygen and nutrients to the front surface of your eye.

 Using redness relief drops if you wear contacts is an even worse idea.
 If you put the drop in with your contact in, the contact will hold onto the drug and keep it on your eye surface longer, thus likely increasing the vasoconstriction.